taewithadot/RCW/README.md

 # Neko Dynamic Mission Base (NDMB)
 Neko Dynamic Mission Base (NDMB) is a collection of scripting "modules" for DCS World created by members of the Neko PMC DCS community.

 These scripts are designed to be modular components that can be dropped into any DCS World mission in order to add new features and functionality to DCS that would not normally be possible.
-This is accomplished using a mixture of MOOSE, SLMOD and external software alongside these NDMB scripts.
+This is accomplished using MOOSE, serialising data and writing it to disk, along with external software that operates alongside and interacts with these NDMB scripts.

 Please note that some of these scripts are to be used in conjunction with proprietary/private software and code also created solely for use by the Neko PMC community.
 This repo is not designed to offer maximum convenience to entities outside of Neko PMC.
 That said, anyone is welcome to use this repo in part or in whole for their own endeavours, and we will make efforts not to obstruct or deliberately obfuscate or disable otherwise perfectly operational scripts.